-The following websites have information about where to find brook trout in the Eastern U.S. and Canada, and also how to help protect these fish and the beautiful places they inhabit.
+The following websites have information about where to find brook trout in the Eastern U.S. and Canada, how to help protect these fish and the beautiful places they inhabit, and some resources to help you find trout and other fish in the U.S. and Canada.

 District of Columbia (Washington DC)

-Fletcher’s Cove Map – For the Potomac River in the immediate DC area.
-Not brook trout related but pretty cool that you can find some awesome fishing literally in sight of the national monuments.
-As the creators of this map put it: “Collection of spots and links for you to utilize for your fishing pleasure and knowledge base.
-We will try to update frequently.
-Or until the bite turns on.”
+Potomac River Map – For the Potomac River in the immediate DC area.
+Not brook trout related but pretty cool that you can find some awesome fishing literally in sight of the national monuments, notably, shad in the springtime.

 Maine Council of Trout Unlimited Brook Trout Waters – Where to find fish in the greatest brook trout habitat in the U.S. This is a KMZ file to use with Google Earth.